judithleao/Difference-DataAnalysts-and-DataScientists/README.md

 * If they are different, what is the difference?
 * Do job ads reflect this difference accurately?

+### CRISP-DM
+Each analysis is structured around
+* A business question
+* Previous understanding of whether the relevant data is contained in teh datasets
+* Data checking and wrangling
+* Charting and statistical interesting
+* Evaluation takes place in the blog post referenced below

 ### Results
 I published a blog post that relates to the analyses in this notebook here: https://medium.com/@leopold.judith/whats-the-difference-between-data-analysts-and-data-scientists-28533910d9c0